 Ingredients

-- Two 16-ounce packages of frozen sliced peaches without added sugar
+- 2 packages frozen sliced peaches

 - 6 cups granulated sugar